Abhra-deep/Ai-powered-worker-productivity-dashboard/Readme.md

 ## Theoretical Questions

 ### Intermittent Connectivity
-Events are stored when received.
-Late-arriving events are processed normally during metric calculation.
+Late-arriving events are stored and processed during metric computation.

 ### Duplicate Events
 Events can be deduplicated using: